Last update: 01.14.2019

-Anonymous VPN has network across twenty countries with a heavy emphasis on Europe.
-Users in Asia are also well covered, however, there are zero servers in South America and only one in Africa.
+Anonymous VPN has a network across twenty countries with a heavy emphasis on Europe.
+Users in Asia are also well covered.
+However, there are zero servers in South America and only one in Africa.

 Tests for our Anonymous VPN review show average speeds, and that generally reflects what users are saying.
 While it’s common for VPNs to slow down your internet speed, the percentage of that decrease in speed varies.
 Generally, users find Anonymous VPN speeds fine if you have a good connection and potentially frustrating if your connection is slow.